 - Perform and debug data setup to create an initial design cell which is ready for design planning and placement; This includes loading required files and libraries, creating a Milkyway design library, and applying common timing and optimization controls

-- Create scenarios for MCMM timing, leakage power, and CTS optimization
+- Create scenarios for concurrent MCMM optimization during placement, CTS, and routing

-- Perform standard cell placement and related optimizations to minimize timing violations, congestion, and leakage power; Insert spare cells
+- Perform concurrent MCMM standard cell placement and related optimizations to minimize timing violations, congestion, and power; Includes magnet placement, inserting spare cells, creating move bounds, and placement-aware clock gating

 - Analyze congestion maps and timing reports